Paleocene–Eocene Thermal Maximum: Global warming

+The above considerations are important because, in many global warming simulations, high latitude temperatures increase much more at the poles through an ice–albedo feedback.
+It may be the case, however, that during the PETM, this feedback was largely absent because of limited polar ice, so temperatures on the Equator and at the poles increased similarly.
+Notable is the absence of documented greater warming in polar regions compared to other regions.
+This implies a non-existing ice-albedo feedback, suggesting no sea or land ice was present in the late Paleocene.

 Precise limits on the global temperature rise during the PETM and whether this varied significantly with latitude remain open issues.
 Oxygen isotope and Mg/Ca of carbonate shells precipitated in surface waters of the ocean are commonly used measurements for reconstructing past temperature; however, both paleotemperature proxies can be compromised at low latitude locations, because re-crystallization of carbonate on the seafloor renders lower values than when formed.
 On the other hand, these and other temperature proxies (e.g., TEX86) are impacted at high latitudes because of seasonality; that is, the "temperature recorder" is biased toward summer, and therefore higher values, when the production of carbonate and organic carbon occurred.